 Instagram, a fan favorite, has always been there for you as you spread the word about your brand.
-But Instagram is always changing, so make sure you’re keeping up with the latest features to get the most out of your IG page.
+But Instagram constantly changes, so keep up with the latest features to get the most out of your IG page.

-Instagram is taking note of TikTok’s success, and has added Reels to capitalize on how popular short videos with tagged audio have become.
-These highly engaging videos have come to Instagram with a host of editing features like the ability to trim the video, add stickers, and add audio in the app.
-The advantage of Reels is much the same as TikTok: the videos are short (only up to 60 seconds) and can capture trending attention quickly.
+Instagram is taking note of TikTok’s success and has added Reels to capitalize on how popular short videos with tagged audio have become.
+These highly engaging videos have come to Instagram with many editing features, like the option to trim the video, add stickers, and add audio in the app.
+The advantage of Reels is much the same as TikTok: the videos are short (only up to 60 seconds) and can capture attention quickly.

-Why are Reels great for marketing your clothing brand?
+Why are Reels excellent for marketing your clothing brand?
 They’re the perfect way to expand your reach.
-50% of Instagram users find Reels through the explore page, so by having videos featured there, you can reach a much wider audience.
+50% of Instagram users find Reels through the Explore page, so by featuring videos there, you can reach a much wider audience.

 You can even tag those products in your feed.
-For example, a casual lifestyle pic can be tagged with the garment in the pic, which’ll link to the product in your shop.
+For example, a casual lifestyle pic with your clothing can be tagged and linked to the product in your shop.

-Take a look at Kai Collective’s shopping features integrated in their Instagram.
-Notice how easy it is to find and navigate their store, and to find the products tagged in their feed.
+Take a look at Kai Collective’s shopping features integrated with their Instagram.
+Notice how easy it is to navigate their store and find the products tagged in their feed.

-With all these new features to take advantage of, don’t forget the tried-and-true hashtag.
-Take some time to search hashtags that you’re planning to post and see what other tags people are using.
-Posting with lots of hashtags can help users find your posts, and make the algorithm more likely to show them.
-For more tips on how to use hashtags, take a look at our 2022 guide to using Instagram hashtags.
+With all these new features, don’t forget the tried-and-true hashtag.
+Take some time to search hashtags you plan to post and see what other tags people use.
+Posting with lots of hashtags can help users find your posts and make the algorithm more likely to show them.
+For more tips on how to use hashtags, take a look at our guide to using Instagram hashtags.

-While Instagram’s new features are great for cool video content and offering followers a place to purchase your products right in the feed, there’s really no one better at “inspiration” than Pinterest.
+While Instagram’s new features are ideal for cool video content and offering followers a place to buy your products right in the feed, there’s no one better at inspiration than Pinterest.

-While your audience can get ideas from your other social media accounts, Pinterest is the place where people go for inspiration.
-Users on Pinterest are there to research ideas and products, and will buy once they feel that spark.
-According to the site, customers on the platform spend twice as much there than on other social media sites.
+While your audience can get ideas from your other social media accounts as well, Pinterest is the place where people go for inspiration.
+Pinterest users are there to explore ideas and products, making purchases once they feel that spark.
+According to the site, Pinterest customers spend twice as much there than on other social media sites.

 Part of this willingness to spend comes from Pinterest adopting Shoppable posts.
-Just like with Instagram, Pinterest allows you to tag products and make the shopping process streamlined.
-Also like Instagram, Pinterest is rolling out in-platform shopping features (it’s currently available in the US on Pinterest mobile apps).
+Just like with Instagram, Pinterest allows you to tag products and streamline the shopping process.
+Also, like Instagram, Pinterest is rolling out in-platform shopping features (it’s currently available in the US on Pinterest mobile apps).
 Imagine: you find that match made in heaven, and it can be yours in seconds, or you can save it to your Pinterest boards for future inspiration.
 No wonder people buy so much on Pinterest!

-Because users on Pinterest are actively on the hunt, you should take advantage of Search Engine Optimization, or SEO, to help your audience find your clothing brand.
-Including popular search terms and adjacent search terms in your profile and in posts is a great way to be included in searches.
-Hashtags can also bring traffic to your posts, but tread lightly—too many can overwhelm users and turn your customers off.
+Because Pinterest users are actively on the hunt, you should use Search Engine Optimization, or SEO, to help your audience find your clothing brand.
+Including commonly searched terms and related keywords in your profile and posts will improve your visibility in searches.
+Hashtags can also bring traffic to your posts, but tread lightly—too many can overwhelm users and discourage potential customers.

 And as we discussed before, make sure your photos pop!
 Pinterest is all about the visuals.
 Here are a few Pinterest-specific tips:

-- Many people visit the site on their phones, so using photos in portrait mode is a good practice to adopt.
+Many people visit the site on their phones, so using photos in portrait mode is a good practice.

-- Don’t forget—Pinterest is where people come to get inspired.
-Help them out by creating boards with a variety of looks to give them lots of options.
+Don’t forget—Pinterest is where people come to get inspired.
+Help them by creating boards with various looks to provide many options.

-Take a look at how Zara uses boards to highlight multiple pieces at once, and capitalizes on phrases their audience uses like “OOTD” (outfit of the day).
+Look at how Zara uses boards to highlight multiple pieces at once and capitalizes on phrases their audience uses, like “OOTD” (outfit of the day).

-Creating a Facebook group is a great place to start.
+Creating a Facebook group is a solid place to start.
 These are opt-in, semi-exclusive spaces for you and your biggest fans to share like-minded content.
-You can engage even more with your followers through private Facebook groups.
-In your private Facebook group, you’ll be able to post exclusive look books and guides on upcoming fashion trends.
+You can engage with your followers even more through private Facebook groups.
+In your private Facebook group, you can post exclusive lookbooks and guides on upcoming fashion trends.
 It’s like your own personal stylist community.

 Incentivize your most passionate fans to create user-generated content by offering invites to this exclusive Facebook page as a reward for writing reviews or tagging you in their posts.

-Another way to connect more closely with your audience is to take the discussion of your brand to Reddit.
-Reddit is a super collection of custom fan pages, news feeds, and forums.
+Another way to build a stronger bond with your audience is to take the discussion of your brand to Reddit.
+Reddit is a vast hub of custom fan pages, news feeds, and forums.
 If you have something to talk about, you’ll find it on Reddit.
-This makes it the perfect place for your fans to interact with each other and with you.
+This makes it the ideal place for your fans to interact with each other and with you.

 You can create a subreddit (your own dedicated community) for your brand, where you can post useful and engaging content.
 Upvote, post, and comment in adjacent subreddits, and always try to display your genuine interest in the topics and communities you’re posting in.

 Remember, engagement isn’t just about getting your name out there.
-You want to create a back and forth with the communities that are springing up around your brand and foster their genuine growth.
-Connecting authentically with your audience will help promote respect, trust, and customer loyalty in the long run.
+It’s about interacting with the communities forming around your brand and nurturing their authentic growth.
+Genuinely connecting with your audience will help promote respect, trust, and customer loyalty in the long run.

-User-generated content is any form of content (reviews, videos, etc.) that is created by regular people and not brands.
-Encouraging followers to show off your products in an organic way through user-generated content can be effective to both interact with your community but also to sell apparel.
+User-generated content is any form of content (reviews, videos, etc.) that’s created by regular people, not brands.
+Encouraging followers to organically showcase your products through user-generated content is not only effective for interacting with your community but also for selling apparel.

 Why is it useful?
 A single bit of user-generated content is the ultimate review.
 Your most dedicated fans can give a major boost to your brand’s authenticity by telling the rest of your audience what you already know: you’re the real deal.